Adenylyl-sulfate reductase (thioredoxin)

 The 3 substrates of this enzyme are adenosine monophosphate, sulfite, and thioredoxin disulfide, whereas its two products are 5'-adenylyl sulfate and thioredoxin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with a disulfide as acceptor.

 This enzyme also assists a feature of the Calvin-Benson cycle's light regulation within the ferredoxin-thioredoxin system in the form of reduced thioredoxin.
 Thioredoxin-type adenylyl-sulfate reductase also uses thioredoxin as an electron donor in reactions related to protein synthesis.
 Note this is a general pathway and other resemblances are studied in literature to support this.

 The enzyme functions in reactions that in the end stabilize Thiols in related bonds that end up forming a dithiol group as a byproduct.

 Nomenclature

 The systematic name of this enzyme class is AMP, sulfite:thioredoxin-disulfide oxidoreductase (adenosine-5'-phosphosulfate-forming).
 This enzyme is also called thioredoxin-dependent 5'-adenylylsulfate reductase.

-Classication
+Classification

 This enzyme (Adenylyl-sulfate reductase) is an oxidoreductase (Class 1) or more specifically a sulfur oxidoreductase (Sub-Class 8) disulfide (Sub-Subclass 4).
 The enzyme bears the serial number of 10 under the EC naming system.
 The primary difference that this particular adenylyl-sulfate reductase from others is it uses thioredoxin as an electron donor instead of other donors such as glutathione (see Adenylyl-sulfate reductase (glutathione)).